Menu

 I sought out the TIO and his legal counsel, explaining my lack of confidence and reiterating Robin Davey’s belief that a non-legalistic hearing was the best and fairest way for us to present our cases.
 The TIO could only console me with ‘Do the best you can,’ while his legal counsel assured me that the process was fair.

 After this, I approached George Close in Queensland.
 George had technical expertise in the telecommunications area and was already working on Ann Garms’s case.
-He agreed to take mine on too, observing that we would get more of an insight into how Telstra was operating this way.
+He agreed to take mine on too, observing that this way, we would get more of an insight into how Telstra was operating.
 Once Telstra became aware that we had secured George’s services, they approached him too, with an offer of work.
 It would seem they were trying to close off all avenues for us.
 George, however, at 70 years of age, was having none of that.
 He replied to Telstra that it would create a conflict of interest and, bless his beautiful heart, he declined their offer.

-When we signed on for an FTSP in November 1993, it was not for legal arbitration.
+When we signed on for an FTSP in November 1993, it was not for a legal arbitration.
 There was no allowance made for us to pay the legal professionals necessary to support our cases, and nor was such allowance made when the plan was switched on us.
-Had I known that professional fees would ultimately mount to over $200,000, I would never have agreed to the arbitration, even if the TIO and Telstra had held two guns to my head.
+Had I known that professional fees would ultimately mount to over $200,000, I would never have agreed to the arbitration, even if TIO had held two guns to my head.

-Under surveillance - Chapter 2
+Under surveillance

 I already had experienced several instances of Telstra accumulating personal information about me — details of who rang me, when they rang and from where, when staff left my business, even my movements.
 In April 1994, Telstra's Melbourne fault reporting officer seemed to be aware of my movements four months in advance when he wrote an internal memo to another member of staff: